 Both words derive from the same Latin word discretus meaning “separated.”
 Until the 1700s, these words were each spelled many different ways including discrete, discreet, dyscrete, discreete, etc. Eventually discrete and discreet came to be differentiated in spelling as well as in meaning.
 Discreet has yielded the noun discretion, but discrete‘s noun form is discreteness.
 For most of English history, discreet was more frequently used, but today discrete is much more frequently used than discreet; it has seen a dramatic rise since the 1940s according to Google nGram.

-Here are a few useful examples that exemplify their differences:
+Want to see them in action?
+Here are a few real-life examples that exemplify their differences: